12 Traveller reviews from Holiday Watchdog

+"The Goa Carnival is a world famous tourist places in india,famous event in Goa with colorful masks and floats, drums& reverberating music, dance performances.
 Joy Travels provides honeymoon packages in Himachal Pradesh.
 Himachal Pradesh is famous natural beautiful tourist places for its Himalayan landscapes and popular and beautiful hill-stations.
-Many beautiful and tourist places event like that rock climbing, mountain biking, paragliding, ice-skating, and heli-skiing are popular tourist attract in Himachal Pradesh
+Many beautiful and tourist places event like that rock climbing, mountain biking, paragliding, ice-skating, and heli-skiing are popular tourist attract in Himachal Pradesh "

 - Travel date: 17th June 2013

 Comfortable and Expensive Oasis